 Sometimes great works go unappreciated during their time.
 Other times their time knows exactly what they’re on about.
 The latter was the good fortune of Elite, Ian Bell and David Braben’s epic game of space combat, trading, and exploration.
 Arriving at a confused and confusing time in the British games industry, Elite caused a rush of excitement the likes of which had never been seen before even in an industry that seemed to live and die on hype, becoming a bestseller several times over despite being initially released on a platform, the BBC Micro, that was not generally considered much of a gaming machine.
 Bell and Braben became recognizable stars, their names tripping off the tongues of a generation of British gamers the way that those of Lennon and McCartney had their parents’.
 It was about as close as the industry would ever get to Trip Hawkins’s dream of game designers as the rock stars of the 1980s.
-Bell and Braben at the height of Elite‘s popularity may even have rated a groupie or two.
 As for the game they created… well, that’s gone down into history as just possibly the most remembered and respected single computer game of the 1980s.
 But we’re beginning with the ending, which isn’t our usual way around here.
 Let’s go back to the beginning and see how it all began.

 Bell and Braben first met one another during the autumn of 1982, when both arrived at Cambridge University as first-year undergraduates.
 Bell was to read math, Braben physics.
 More importantly, both were avid hackers.
 Bell brought a BBC Micro to university with him, Braben an example of that machine’s predecessor, the Atom, which he had expanded and soldered on and generally hacked at enough to make Dr. Frankenstein proud.
 Bell had real professional programming experience, at least of a sort: he’d gotten his version of Reversi published by a tiny company called Program Power, and would soon see an original action game, Freefall, published by Acornsoft, software arm of the company that made the computers on his and Braben’s desks.
-Braben had a passion for 3D graphics, and some code that could draw and rotate wireframe spaceships.
+Braben had just passion and aptitude.
 The two bonded quickly.

 Not that they became precisely bosom buddies.
 As their later story would demonstrate to anyone’s satisfaction, they were very different personalities.
 If I may strain an analogy just one more time, Bell was the John Lennon of the pair, pessimistic, introverted, and perhaps just a little bit tortured, while Braben was the Paul McCartney, an optimistic charmer with one eye on the market to go with one eye on his art.
 If not for their passion for Acorn computers, they would have likely had little to say to one another.
 Both, however, had programming talent to burn, along with a less obvious but at least as important instinct for visionary game design.

 But then in the era of Elite even more so than today technological innovation and design innovation were often inextricably linked, with the latter most often flowing from the former.
-Thus the design that would become Elite really did stem directly from those 3D spaceships Braben had rotating on his Atom’s screen when he arrived at Cambridge.
-To understand what made those spaceships so different, and so fraught with potential, we should look to the state of game graphics in general circa 1982.
+Thus the design that would become Elite stemmed directly from a routine Braben wrote in June of 1983 which could draw four different static 3D spaceships using wire-frame graphics.
+To understand what made those spaceships so different, and so fraught with potential, we should look to the state of game graphics in general circa 1983.

 There’s also another, more subtle advantage to the traditional arcade-game perspective.
 If you think about it for a moment, you’ll realize that the worlds shown on the screens above don’t correspond to any recognizable version of our reality even postulating that it could contain invading aliens or munching heads being pursued through a maze of food pellets by ghosts.
 These worlds are strictly 2D; they lack any notion of depth.
 Pac-Man and his friends are living in a computerized version of Edwin Abbott’s Flatland; if we were to see this world through his perspective, it would be a very strange one indeed.
 Similarly, your spaceship in Defender can go up and down and left and right, but not in and out.
 This is very convenient for the programmer because the computer screen also happens to be flat, possessed of an X- and a Y-dimension but no Z-dimension.
 Thus the coordinates of any object in this flat world being simulated correspond nicely to its coordinates on the physical screen.